iisakkirotko/solara-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `solara, solara-assets` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `solara, solara-assets, solara-server, solara-ui` can be installed with `conda`:

 ```
-conda install solara solara-assets
+conda install solara solara-assets solara-server solara-ui
 ```

 or with `mamba`:

 ```
-mamba install solara solara-assets
+mamba install solara solara-assets solara-server solara-ui
 ```

 It is possible to list all of the versions of `solara` available on your platform with `conda`: